NuttidaLab/spikeRNN/docs/api/spiking/lambda_grid_search.rst

 The scaling factor is crucial for maintaining task performance when converting from continuous rate dynamics to discrete spiking dynamics.

-The optimization process:

-* Tests multiple scaling factors across a predefined range
-* Evaluates spiking network performance for each scaling factor
-* Uses parallel processing for efficient computation
-* Saves the optimal scaling factor to the model file
-* Supports all cognitive tasks (Go-NoGo, XOR, Mante)

 Main Functions
 ----------------------------------------------------